 The governments of Burkina Faso, Mali, and Niger are ill-equipped to confront the worsening security crisis in the region.
 Their approach to these challenges has been insufficient at best and counterproductive at worst.
 In contrast to its counterparts in Burkina Faso and Niger, Mali’s political class is doing the bare minimum to respond to the conflict.
 Though the government faces some domestic pressure to address insecurity, it may believe there is an unacceptable political cost to doing more.
 The international community should work to reshape Mali’s domestic political calculus to promote a more robust response.
 It should continue its security partnerships, especially with Burkina Faso and Niger, to address capacity shortfalls and reduce incidents of human rights violations.

-For full access to the Continental Results Framework for Reporting and Monitoring on the Implementation of the Women, Peace and Security Agenda in Africa (2018 - 2028), kindly follow the link.
+For full access to the paper Politics at the Heart of the Crisis in the Sahel, kindly follow the link.

-For full access to the Security Sector Reform Assessment Framework, kindly follow the link.
+For full access to the report Implementing Stockholm: The Status of Local Security Forces in al-Hodeidah, please follow the link.